romanpauk/dingo/docs/architecture/containers.md

 - `runtime_container` for explicitly runtime-only code
 - `static_container` for explicitly static-only code

-Those are lane-specific surfaces. `container` is the unified public front door.
+Those headers expose only one registration mode. `container` is the public container that can represent runtime-only or mixed registration.

 ## Binding Semantics

-For singular resolution in `container<bindings<...>>`:

-- runtime-only match: selected
-- static-only match: selected
-- runtime and static both provide the same singular binding: ambiguous

-For collection resolution in `container<bindings<...>>`:
+`container<bindings<...>>` can have two binding sources: the static bindings in the container type and the runtime registrations added to the object.

+A request for one object must have one source.
+If only the runtime source matches, Dingo uses it.
+If only the static source matches, Dingo uses it.
+If both sources provide the same singular binding, the request is ambiguous because neither source is an override of the other.

-- runtime and static results are merged
+A request for a collection can use both sources.
+Runtime and static matches are merged into the returned collection.

-For local `bindings<...>` attached to a registered binding:

-- singular requests prefer local bindings over host bindings
-- collection requests merge local and host results
-- missing local dependencies fall back to the host container
+Local `bindings<...>` on a registration are different: they describe the private dependencies used while building that registered type.
+For a single dependency, the local binding is checked before the host container.
+For a dependency collection, local matches and host matches are merged.
+If the local binding set does not provide a dependency, resolution falls back to the host container.

 ## Direct Construction